-Overlooking the famous Ronda gorge cleft by the Guadalevín River, the back gardens of the Rey Moro Palace are a romantic corner in the old town.
+Overlooking the famous Ronda gorge cleft by the Guadalevín River, the back gardens of the Rey Moro Palace are a romantic enclave in the old town.

 A stately residence built next to the Guadalevín River gorge.
-Its structure adapts to the uneven terrain with stairs, corridors and several floors.
-Inside there is a long staircase carved in the rock, leading to an old water mine from Moorish times.
-At there back there are some gardens - Forestier - designed by the French landscape gardener Jean-Claude Forestier (1923).
-They consist of several landscaped terraces set out on the gorge's slope, in the manner of hanging gardens, recreating the Spanish-Moorish landscaping tradition with the Western European tradition.
-Tiles, fountains, ponds and other decorative elements adorn its botanical wealth: cedar trees, oleanders, palm trees, laurels and myrtles, amongst others, which give the gardens intimate yet exotic colours and aromas.
+Its structure adapts to the uneven terrain with stairs, corridors and different levels.
+Inside there is a long staircase carved into the rock, leading to water tunnels from Moorish times.
+Behind it are the Forestier gardens, designed by the French landscape gardener Jean-Claude Forestier (1923).
+These landscaped terraces on the gorge's slope, in the manner of hanging gardens, recreate the landscaping tradition of Islamic Spain and combine it with the European style.
+Tiles, fountains, ponds and other decorative elements frame its botanical wealth: cedars, oleanders, palms, laurels and myrtles, among others, making for an intimate yet exotic colour and perfume.

 - Bouw: Palace